vitelabs/vite-wiki/docs/tutorial/rule/quota.md

 | $(3.5656840708200748, 4.057395776090949]$ | 966000 | 46 | 3450 | 965808 | 6482075769 |
 | $(4.057395776090949, 5.029431885090279]$ | 987000 | 47 | 3525 | 1197189 | 8034995932 |

-Here **Maximum UTPS** is the maximal available quota in unit transaction after waiting for 75 snapshot blocks.
+Here **Maximum Unit Transaction(s) in 75 seconds** is the maximum number of unit transactions that can be sent after waiting for 75 snapshot blocks.

-For example, if `PoW` calculation is not considered, staking 10000 and 20007 VITE will obtain 1 and 2 UTPS respectively, and this number will become 75 and 150 after waiting for 75 snapshot blocks.
+For example, if `PoW` is not taken into account, staking 10000 and 20007 VITE will get 1 and 2 UTPS' quota respectively, and the number of unit transactions that can be sent will reach 75 and 150 after waiting for 75 snapshot blocks.
 Staking 134 VITE and waiting 75 snapshot blocks also qualifies for sending a transfer transaction without comment.

 ## Two Methods to Obtain Quota